-In 2012 the XRB issued the New Zealand Accounting Standards Framework (the ASF), which sets out the XRB’s strategy for developing and issuing accounting standards for those entities who are required by legislation to prepare financial statements in accordance accounting standards issued by the XRB.
+In 2012 the XRB issued the New Zealand Accounting Standards Framework (the ASF).
+This sets out the XRB’s strategy for developing and issuing accounting standards for those entities required to prepare financial statements in accordance with accounting standards issued by the XRB.

 The ASF introduced a multi-sector, multi-standards, tiered approach to setting accounting standards in New Zealand and was issued in conjunction with the Government’s reforms to the financial reporting obligations of companies, registered charities, public sector entities (and other entities) through the enactment of the Financial Reporting Act 2013.

 We wanted to understand how well the framework was working in practice and uncover any unintended consequences or new developments since the framework was first developed.

 In this targeted review we were also seeking feedback on three specific matters:

 - The importance of maintaining close alignment between Public Benefit Entity (PBE) Standards (for Not-for-profit and Public Sector entities) and International Public Sector Accounting Standards (IPSAS).